SleepProgger/sheetmail/README.md

 For linux user that should be it.
 Windows user might need to follow this steps (Only tested on Win7, but it should be similair on Win>7):
-- 1. Click the start menu button and search for cmd
+1. Click the start menu button and search for cmd
-- 2. Right click it and run as Administrator
+2. Right click it and run as Administrator
-- 3. Paste the above mentioned command.
+3. Paste the above mentioned command.
 If this works, awesome, otherwise continue with..
-- 4. Find the place where you installed python (in most cases c:\python27 or something like C:\program files\python)
+4. Find the place where you installed python (in most cases *c:\python27* or something like *C:\program files\python*)
-- 5. Paste the following into the cmd window (replace "c:\python27" with your python path)
+5. Paste the following into the cmd window (replace "*c:\python27*" with your python path)

 > c:\python27\Scripts\pip.exe install openpyxl